GBKS/opendesign.guide/content/5-design-process.md

 However, it's crucial to recognize that these processes may need to be more transparent and inclusive in an open source setting.
 Instead of closed brainstorming sessions, consider hosting open ideation threads on the project's issue tracker.
 Rather than private design reviews, you might hold public design critiques in the project's communication channels.

-## Conducting User Research in Open Source Communities
+## Conducting User Research

 User research is a vital component of any design process, and open source projects offer unique opportunities in this regard.
 Your user base is often right at your fingertips: the community of contributors and users who are actively engaged with the project.

-Start by leveraging the project's existing communication channels.
+Start by leveraging the project's **existing communication channels**.
 Forums, mailing lists, and chat platforms can be rich sources of user feedback and insights.
 Pay attention to bug reports and feature requests—these often highlight pain points and unmet needs.

-Surveys can be an effective tool for gathering quantitative data from your user base.
+**Surveys** can be an effective tool for gathering quantitative data from your user base.
 Many open source projects use platforms like Google Forms or TypeForm to create and distribute surveys.
 When designing your survey, be mindful of the diverse nature of open source users.
 Your respondents might range from casual users to power users and fellow contributors.

-For more in-depth insights, consider conducting interviews with key community members.
+For more in-depth insights, consider conducting **interviews with key community members**.
 This could include long-time contributors, maintainers of dependent projects, or users who have been vocal about certain issues.
 These interviews can provide valuable context and help you understand the nuances of how the software is used in various scenarios.

-Usability testing in open source can be both challenging and rewarding.
+**Usability testing** in open source can be both challenging and rewarding.
 While you might not have access to a traditional usability lab, you can leverage remote testing tools.
 Consider using platforms like UserTesting or UsabilityHub to reach a broader audience.
 Alternatively, you could organize community testing sessions, where volunteers from the project community participate in usability studies.

-## Gathering and Incorporating Feedback from Diverse Stakeholders
+## Gathering and Incorporating Feedback

 In open source projects, stakeholders come from diverse backgrounds and have varying levels of involvement with the project.
 You might be dealing with casual users, power users, contributors, maintainers, and even representatives from companies that rely on the software.
 Each of these groups may have different priorities and perspectives.

 To effectively gather feedback, it's important to create multiple avenues for input.
 This could include:

-1. Design proposals: Share your designs early and often.
+1. **Design proposals**: Share your designs early and often.
 Use the project's preferred platforms (e.g., GitHub issues, wikis) to post design mockups and invite comments.

-2. Community calls: Many larger open source projects hold regular video calls.
+2. **Community calls**: Many larger open source projects hold regular video calls.
 These can be excellent opportunities to present designs and gather real-time feedback.

-3. Asynchronous discussions: Set up threads in project forums or mailing lists for longer, more in-depth discussions about design directions.
+3. **Asynchronous discussions**: Set up threads in project forums or mailing lists for longer, more in-depth discussions about design directions.

-4. Design sprints: For major redesigns, consider organizing virtual design sprints where interested community members can participate in intensive, collaborative design sessions.
+4. **Design sprints**: For major redesigns, consider organizing virtual design sprints where interested community members can participate in intensive, collaborative design sessions.

 When incorporating feedback, strive for transparency in your decision-making process.
 Clearly communicate how you're prioritizing different inputs and why certain suggestions are being implemented while others are not.
 This helps build trust within the community and ensures that even those whose ideas weren't adopted feel heard and respected.

-## Implementing Iterative Design Processes in Collaborative Settings
+## Implementing Iterative Design Processes

 Iterative design is particularly well-suited to open source projects, where software is often released early and updated frequently.
 However, managing iterations in a distributed, volunteer-driven environment requires some adaptation.

-First, break down your design work into smaller, manageable chunks.
+First, **break down your design work** into smaller, manageable chunks.
 Instead of proposing a complete overhaul of the user interface, for example, you might focus on improving one key interaction at a time.
 This approach aligns well with the incremental nature of open source development and makes it easier for the community to review and provide feedback on your work.

-Use version control systems like Git to manage your design assets.
+Use **version control systems** like Git to manage your design assets.
 This allows you to maintain a clear history of your design iterations and makes it easy for others to contribute or suggest changes.
 Consider using file formats that are easily diffed and merged, such as SVG for vector graphics or HTML/CSS for layout explorations.

-Establish clear milestones for your design work and align them with the project's release schedule if possible.
+**Establish clear milestones** for your design work and align them with the project's release schedule if possible.
 This helps set expectations within the community and provides natural points for broader review and feedback.

-Remember that in open source, iteration doesn't stop once your design is implemented.
-Stay engaged with the project after your changes are merged.
+Remember that in open source, iteration doesn't stop once your design is implemented. **Stay engaged** with the project after your changes are merged.
 Monitor user feedback, bug reports, and usage metrics to understand how your design performs in the real world.
 Be prepared to make further refinements based on this post-implementation data.

 ## Balancing Innovation with Backward Compatibility